-COMPANY offers a tasting room and caves on their estate in which its customers from all over the world can visit, taste and purchase COMPANY's exceptional wines.
+COMPANY offers a tasting room on their estate in which its customers from all over the world can visit, taste and purchase COMPANY's exceptional wines.

-COMPANY sells and ships wine to its customers, including its Illinois customers, through several means, including its website www.company.com (the "Website").
+COMPANY sells and ships wine to its customers, including its Illinois customers, through several means, including its website www.COMPANY.com (the "Website").

 As required by Illinois law, COMPANY is registered with the Illinois Department of Revenue (the "Department") as a Use Tax collector (a winery shipper's license) and reports and remits tax to the Department on its sales to Illinois purchasers.
 In order to purchase a bottle of wine from the Website, a customer must enter the Website's "shop" page.
-Once at the shop page, the customer can then choose what type of wine he or she would like to browse (i.e., "Cabernet Sauvignon and Cabernet Blends" or "Other Red Wines").
-In order to add a bottle of wine to his or her cart, the customer must (i) choose either (a) to ship the wine to "yourself", later in the process, the customer fills out his or her shipping address, or (b) pick up the wine at the "winery tasting room."
-See Exhibit A. A customer cannot place the bottle or case of wine in his or her shopping cart, and therefore cannot purchase the wine, until he or she chooses to have either (a) the wine shipped to his or [sic] desired location or (b) to pick up the wine at the winery tasting room.
+However, even before entering COMPANY's shop page, the customer must (i) choose either (a) to ship the wine to "Choose a State", later in the process, the customer fills out his or her shipping address, or (b) "pick up at the winery."
+See Exhibit A. A customer cannot enter the shop page or place a bottle or case of wine in his or her shopping cart, and therefore cannot purchase the wine, until he or she chooses to have either (a) the wine shipped to his or [sic] desired State and location or (b) to pick up the wine at the winery.